April 30, 2007

 (Tune in to HOTG Internet Radio)

-I must confess that in the year and a half since I posted Elliott Small's earlier, much different collaboration with Quezergue,
+I must confess that in the year and a half since I posted Elliott Small's earlier, much different pop collaboration with Quezergue,

 "Girls Are Made For Lovin'" (note: audio re-activated while this post is hot), I haven't learned much more about the singer/songwriter, even after several phone conversations and meeting him.
 Shortly after that post, I was contacted by friends of Elliott who live outside of Baton Rogue and had taken him in after Katrina.
 They had found my piece on him and wanted me to know where he was.
 When he finally moved back to New Orleans, they gave me his cell phone number; and I talked to him several times.
 He confirmed that, as I had discovered in my research, for a number of years he has been one of the regular street performers in the French Quarter, where he goes by the name of 'Grandpa', playing harmonica and singing.
 At the time of Katrina, he was partnered with blues performer Stoney B; and they had played at least one gig at a music festival.
 But it seems they were separated by the storm.
-Anyway, Elliott was much more interested in me helping him try to get a gig than in talking about the past and his record-making days.
+Anyway, Elliott was much more interested in having me help him try to get gigs than in talking about the past and his record-making days of long ago.
 So, I gave him the number of a guy I know who used to book blues acts and, I thought, might be able to help; but I don't think they ever connected.
 The last time I spoke with Elliott he was back performing on the street; and I introduced myself to him between songs, as he was playing tunes with two women outside Cafe Du Monde.
 I'm not sure he even knew who I was.
 Next time I see him though, I'm going to drop a goodly amount in the kitty and request "E-Ni-Me-Ni-Mi-Ni-Mo".

 April 13, 2007